yaroslav-v/grav-skeleton-freelancer-site/themes/freelancer/README.md

 ## Manual Update

-Manually updating Twenty is pretty simple.
+Manually updating Freelancer is pretty simple.
 Here is what you will need to do to get this done:

-* Delete the `your/site/user/themes/twenty` directory.
+* Delete the `your/site/user/themes/freelancer` directory.
-* Download the new version of the Twenty theme from either [GitHub](https://github.com/getgrav/grav-theme-twenty) or [GetGrav.org](http://getgrav.org/downloads/themes).
+* Download the new version of the Freelancer theme from either [GitHub](https://github.com/yaroslav-v/grav-theme-freelancer).
-* Unzip the zip file in `your/site/user/themes` and rename the resulting folder to `twenty`.
+* Unzip the zip file in `your/site/user/themes` and rename the resulting folder to `freelancer`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/themes`) will remain intact.